 COVID-19: Learn more about our cleaning delivery protocols.

 The International Franchise Association defines a franchise as a method of distributing products or services involving an established franchisor and a royalty-paying franchisee.
 Franchise formats are used to deliver countless products and services to customers all over the world.
-You can see examples of franchises in the food and beverage space, the services industry, retail, commercial cleaning, and so much more.
+You can see examples of franchises in the food and beverage space, the services industry, retail, commercial cleaning franchises, and so much more.
 The franchise method depends on the mutually beneficial relationship between the two key players: the franchisor and the franchisee.

 The franchisor and franchisee play two unique, but equally important roles in the franchise business model.
 The franchisor is the person or entity that owns the trademarks, logos, and business model.
 The rights to use these assets are licensed, usually through a franchise fee, to franchisees.
 You can think of franchisees as business owners who, in essence, operate their business as an extension of the franchisor.
-Using Coverall as an example, the corporate entity is the franchisor and the individual business owners are the franchisees.
+Using Coverall as an example, the corporate entity is the franchisor and the individual commercial cleaning business owners are the franchisees.

 Different franchise models handle various responsibilities, which may include training, financing, administrative functions, billing, marketing and other operational details.
 Generally, the franchisor takes the necessary steps to train and mentor the franchisee.
 The franchisee usually pays annual franchise fees for the ongoing support they receive and to maintain rights to business trademarks and branding.
 In return, they benefit from the franchisor’s established name and reputation.